Townsend v. Sain: Background

-Case
+Case history

-The original case went to trial in 1955, where Townsend was convicted of murder and sentenced to death.
+The original case went to trial in 1955 in the Circuit Court of Cook County, where Townsend was convicted of murder and sentenced to death.
 During the trial, the prosecution brought in the confession of Townsend that had been given while in police custody and suffering from withdrawal.
 Townsend, via his public defender, objected.
 Outside the presence of the jury, the court held an evidentiary hearing.
 Townsend claimed that he had been given a truth serum while being questioned by the police.
-As a result, he argued any confession gained during the interrogation was inadmissible.
-However the court denied Townsend an ability to present evidence of such and allowed the confession to be entered.
-Townsend was subsequently convicted, he would appeal the case repeatedly.
-The case, as People v.
-Townsend, eventually made it to the Supreme Court of Illinois, which affirmed the conviction.
+As a result, he argued, any confession gained during the interrogation was inadmissible.
+The trial judge held an evidentiary hearing but made no findings of fact and did not write an opinion.
+Townsend was subsequently convicted.
+The case eventually made it to the Supreme Court of Illinois, which affirmed the conviction.